Michael Loebenstein

+Under Loebenstein's leadership the NFSA Restores program was launched in 2015, which digitally restored Australian films including Storm Boy(1976), Proof (1991), My Brilliant Career (1979), and Gallipoli (1981).
+The restoration of Proof was funded through Australia's first crowdfunding campaign for film preservation, raising A$27,000 from 266 supporters including actor-director Russell Crowe.

+Under Loebenstein's direction, the Austrian Film Museum completed the 'Filmmuseum LAB' project, a new repository and digitisation facility in Vienna's Arsenal complex.
+The 1,500 m² facility, which opened in September 2025, houses the museum's collection of over 30,000 film titles in climate-controlled storage.
+The project was jointly funded by the Austrian federal government and the City of Vienna.
+Under Loebenstein's leadership the Film Museum developed a digitisation guideline. introduced a new digital collection management system, and modernised its cinema space.

 As a writer Michael has published books on filmmakers including Peter Tscherkassky, Gustav Deutsch, Maria Lassnig and Ruth Beckermann.
 As a producer for the Austrian Film Museum's publication series he was involved in book releases on the Film Museum's Dziga Vertov Collection and on filmmaker James Benning.
 Notable publications include Film Curatorship: Archives, Museums and the Digital Marketplace (2008), co-authored with David Francis, Alexander Horwath and Paolo Cherchi Usai.

 As a journalist, feature writer, commentator and editor he has contributed to numerous publications, books and articles on film history, curatorship and contemporary film culture.
 In addition he was a co-founder and editor of the German-language film periodical kolik.film and a critic for the Viennese weekly Falter.

 He has been responsible for the production of several DVDs including the award-winning Entuziasm by Dziga Vertov (Edition Filmmuseum), and has collaborated with the celebrated film composer Michael Nyman.